 If you have a multiple bet and a few legs have already won, but you don’t fancy the chances of the last bet coming in as much cash-outs could be a very good insurance policy.
 Of course you won’t win as much, but you are guaranteed a payout.

 - Can cut your losses

 If a bet isn’t going your way, or at least you don’t think its going to go your way you can change your mind and get some of your stake back.
 You may have still lost money, but you will have lost less.
 You may do this because you have some additional information, you may also be watching the event live and have changed your mind on what you have analysed.

-- Guaranteed Profit
+- Guaranteed Payout

 Placing some bets can be a nervous experience, particularly towards the end of the event.
-For example if you have a bet on a team to win and the are 1-0 up at the 88th minute, you may simply want to cash out to guarantee a profit rather than have to bite your nails and potentially lose the bet in the final minute and injury time.
+For example if you have a bet on a team to win and the are 1-0 up at the 88th minute, you may simply want to cash out to guarantee a payout rather than have to bite your nails and potentially lose the bet in the final minute and injury time.